Mehdi2295/RedditInsight/README.md

-# Reddit Scraper
+# RedditInsight

-A web scraping application that gathers threads from Reddit, stores them in a database, and provides analysis on the collected data.
+A comprehensive analytics tool that gathers threads from Reddit, stores them in a database, and provides in-depth analysis on the collected data.

 ## Features

-- **Reddit Scraping**: Search and collect posts from Reddit, including titles, content, and comments
+- **Reddit Data Collection**: Search and collect posts from Reddit, including titles, content, and comments
 - **Timeframe Selection**: Filter results by time period (week, month, year, or all time)
 - **Sentiment Analysis**: Analyze the sentiment of collected posts (positive, negative, neutral)
 - **Content Analysis**: Extract common words, phrases, and generate summaries